 For an online business, it’s possible to set up your LLC in a different state than your residency.

 I’ve set up several LLCs in Wyoming and Delaware, as these are two of the business-friendly states to do so in.
-This is called registering a foreign LLC (even if you’re a U.S. resident), and is what I recommend for clients in my Amazon Wealth Accelerator mentorship.
+This is called registering a foreign LLC (even if you’re a U.S. resident), and is what I recommend for clients in my Amazon Winners Academy mentorship.

 However, this might cause additional taxes depending on your state of residency.
 While Wyoming doesn’t tax residents or businesses on their income, other states are governed by unique tax code and laws.